-Unfortunately, many American residents face insurmountable obstacles because of their gender, race, religion, culture, geography, socio-economic status or other minority identification.
+Unfortunately, many American residents face insurmountable obstacles because of their gender, race, religion, culture, geography, socio-economic status, or other minority identification.
 Because of this, they cannot reach the same heights others can.

-So, until our we strategically remove these barriers and biases, we must still discuss equality and rights, and listen to and believe others’ experiences.
+So, until we strategically remove these barriers and biases, we must still discuss equality and rights, and listen to and believe others’ experiences.

 We need to stop seeing these issues as revolving around “us and them” and simply revolving around “us.”